AdrianPricopie/Python-API-Testing-/README.md

 - HTTPS method for request:GET
 - Test types / techniques used:Positive testing,unit testing,blackbox testing;
 - How I checked:response status is 200 OK,Iterate through each book in the response and check if its type is "fiction"
-- Additionally, for the test_get_all_fiction_books function, I have a fiction query parameter, which is a string.
-You can find a list [here](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/utils/constants.py) of all constants for all of the tests.
 - [Link to test_books](https://github.com/AdrianPricopie/Python-API-Testing-/blob/main/tests/test_books.py).

 5.Verify Retrieval of All Non-Fiction Books